Kahinda Otafiire

-L-R Ms.Sylvia Namubiru Mukasa,Executive Director LASPNET, Hon.
-Bart Katureebe,Chief Justice of Uganda and Hon.Kahinda Otafiire,Minister for Justice and Constitutional Affairs at the award ceremony.
+L-R Ms.Sylvia Namubiru Mukasa, Executive Director LASPNET, Hon.
+Bart Katureebe, Chief Justice of Uganda and Hon.Kahinda Otafiire, Minister for Justice and Constitutional Affairs at the award ceremony.

 Major General Kahinda Otafiire (born 29 December 1950) is a Ugandan politician and retired military officer.
-He is the current Minister of Internal Affairs in the Cabinet of Uganda, since 8 June 2021.
+He serves as the Minister of Water and Environment in the Cabinet of Uganda, having been appointed in May 2026.
+He previously served as the Minister of Internal Affairs from June 2021 until May 2026.

-He previously served as the Justice & Constitutional Affairs in the Ugandan Cabinet.
-He was appointed to that position of 27 May 2011.
+He previously served as the Justice & Constitutional Affairs minister in the Ugandan Cabinet.
+He was appointed to that position on 27 May 2011.
 Otafiire is also the elected Member of Parliament (MP) for Ruhinda County, Mitooma District in the Ugandan Parliament.

 Early life and education

 Kahinda Otafiire was born and raised in Mitooma District on 29 December 1950.
 He attended Kitabi Seminary, Kahinda Otafiire holds the degree of Bachelor of Arts in Social Science.
 He also holds a certificate in the French Language.